FireDevelopment/Swing-Calendar/README.md

 `Version v1.1.0:`
 - Delete All Button In Manage
 - Event Filters In Manage
-- Manage Arrow Gray Out After They Hit The Limit
+- Manage Arrows Gray Out After They Hit The Scroll Limit
 - New Pop-up For Must Name Event Warning
 - Detailed New Event Created Succesfully Screen With Event Name, Date, And Code
 - Version Number Displayed In Settings